julien-muke/Tiny_Tales_Mail/README.md

 ![Screenshot 2024-02-29 at 15 19 16](https://github.com/julien-muke/Tiny_Tales_Mail/assets/110755734/18fe16fc-b604-4d5d-bae8-498b4d4913f4)

-## ➡️ Step 2 - The HTML email template we’ll be using to send
+## ➡️ Step 2 - Create The HTML email template & The CSV file with contact information

 1. Inside of our S3 bucket, we want to store an email template, an HTML template that we'll actually send to people and then we need a list of the contacts as well, the email addresses to send to.